Saiful Islam (police officer): Biography

-Following the fall of the Sheikh Hasina led Awami League government, Islam was transferred out of the Chittagong Metropolitan Police to the Bangladesh Police Academy.
-Hasib Aziz succeeded him as commissioner of the Chittagong Metropolitan Police.
-This was part of a change in all senior level positions in Bangladesh Police following the fall of the Awami League government.
+After the fall of the Sheikh Hasina-led Awami League government, Islam was transferred out of the CMP to the Bangladesh Police Academy in Sardah, Rajshahi District.
+This was part of a change in all senior-level positions in the Bangladesh Police following the fall of the Awami League government.

-In February 2025, Islam was detained along with former assistant commissioner of the Dhaka Metropolitan Police Rajan Kumar Saha, and Superintendent of Police Tanvir Salehin Emon.
-Five other police officers were detained in February.
-Islam was charged with the death of a protestor against Hasina, Chittagong University student Hridoy Chandra Tarua, on 18 July 2024.
-He is held in Chittagong Central Jail with divisional status.
+In February 2025, Islam was arrested for the July 2024 murder of Hridoy Chandra Tarua, a protestor against Hasina.
+Islam was also suspended from duty.
+As of June 2025, he was being held in Chittagong Central Jail with divisional status.
+In July 2026, he was compulsorily retired from the police.